SchiefLab/SteichenScience2019/README.md

-## Quering Donors with Zeppelin
+## Querying Donors with Zeppelin

-In the Zeppelin notebook folder, we have provided an [example notebooks](https://github.com/SchiefLab/HIVPrimeDonors/tree/master/zeppelin_noteboks) for quering our dataset.
+In the Zeppelin notebook folder, we have provided an [example notebooks](https://github.com/SchiefLab/HIVPrimeDonors/tree/master/zeppelin_noteboks) for querying our dataset.
 This includes an example  on how to load parquet data as well as an example query using BG18 germline definitions used in Steichen et al.